microsoft/fluentui-blazor/README.md

 The `Microsoft.Fast.Components.FluentUI` package provides a lightweight set of [Blazor](https://blazor.net) component wrappers around Microsoft's official FluentUI Web Components.
 The FluentUI Web Components are built on [FAST](https://www.fast.design/) and work in every major browser.
 To get up and running with `Microsoft.Fast.Components.FluentUI` see the Getting Started section below.

 The source for `@fluentui/web-components` is hosted in the [Fluent UI](https://github.com/microsoft/fluentui/tree/master/packages/web-components) mono-repository.
-An implementation of  current Fluent Web Components can be found at https://aka.ms/fluentwebcomponents.
+Documentation on the components is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).

 ## Getting Started